nvzard/Casino-Royale/README.md

 Some of the improvements that can be made but were skipped due to time constraints.

+- Refactor project structure to follow go guidelines.
+Currently it is similar to Rails/JS ecosystem.
 - Write more tests and improve code coverage.
-- Improve controller function logic
-- Add cleaner error handling mechanism and single data store for all error messages.
+- Add error handling mechanism and single store for all strings.
 - Setup CI/CD pipeline for testing and deployment.
 - Add some kind of authentication mechanism.
+Basic Auth or JWT.

 ---
 ## Side Note